amardaxini/nailgun/README.markdown

 Nailgun
 =======
-  [Nailgun][1] is server that preloads JVM so no need to load JVM on each request. nailgun is a ruby wrapper of nailgun server and itc command Make sure before installing You have to set class path environment variable which is point to jre/lib path.
+  [Nailgun][1] is server that preloads JVM so no need to load JVM on each request.

+   nailgun is a ruby wrapper of nailgun server and it's command.

+  Make sure before installing You have to set **classpath environment variable** which is point to jre/lib path.

   [1]:http://martiansoftware.com/nailgun
 Install
 =======